Thrombocytosis

 Essential thrombocythemia can lead to a variety of potentially life-threatening complications, such as:

-• Strokes.
+- Stroke.
 If a blood clot occurs in the arteries that supply the brain, it may cause a stroke.
-A mini stroke, also called a transient ischemic attack, is a temporary interruption of blood flow to part of the brain.
+A ministroke, also called a transient ischemic attack, is a temporary interruption of blood flow to part of the brain.

-• Heart attacks.
+- Heart attack.
 Less commonly, essential thrombocythemia can cause clots in the arteries that supply blood to your heart.

 Pregnancy complications

-Most women who have essential thrombocythemia have normal, healthy pregnancies.
+Most people who have essential thrombocythemia have typical, healthy pregnancies.
 But uncontrolled thrombocythemia can lead to miscarriage and other complications.
-Your risk of pregnancy complications may be reduced with regular checkups and medication, so be sure to have your doctor regularly monitor your condition.
+You may lessen your risk of pregnancy complications with regular checkups and medicine.
+Be sure to have your healthcare professional regularly monitor your condition.

 Diagnosis

-A blood test called a complete blood count (CBC) can show if your platelet count is too high.
+A blood test called a complete blood count (CBC) can show whether your platelet count is too high.
 You may also need blood tests to check for:

 Treatment